stashed/vault/docs/mysql.md

 Here,

-- `.metadata.labels` specifies a `kubedb.com/kind: MySQL` label that is used by KubeDB to watch this RestoreSession object.
+- `.metadata.labels` specifies a `app.kubernetes.io/name: mysqls.kubedb.com` label that is used by KubeDB to watch this RestoreSession object.
 - `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a MySQL database.
 - `.spec.repository.name` specifies the Repository CRD that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the newly created AppBinding object for the `restored-mysql` MySQL object.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.

-> **Warning:** Label `kubedb.com/kind: MySQL` is mandatory if you are using KubeDB to deploy the database.
-Otherwise, the database will be stuck in **`Initializing`** state.
+> **Warning:** Label `app.kubernetes.io/name: mysqls.kubedb.com` is mandatory if you are using KubeDB to deploy the database.
+Otherwise, the database will be stuck in **`Provisioning`** state.

 Let's create the RestoreSession CRD object we have shown above,